Wellness Islands

 What is the best value gym membership in Malta?

 Best Gyms Malta (BGM) offers what we consider the best value gym membership in Malta.
-For around €50-65 per month, the All Access membership covers all eight locations across the island, including Sliema, Marsa, Mosta, and Pembroke.
+For around €50-65 per month, the All Access membership covers all ten locations across the island, including Sliema, Marsa, Mosta, and Pembroke.
 It includes group classes, boxing studios at select locations, and access to cardio and strength equipment at every site.
 For premium value, Cynergi at around €70-90 per month includes a pool, sauna, and over 40 classes per week.

 What time are gyms in Malta least busy?